RobSka17/energy-dashboard-app/README.md

 ## Running the app
 Go to the app directory and run the following to start app using the Vite dev server:
 `npm run dev`

+## API
+See here for the ASP.NET Core web API project: https://github.com/RobSka17/EnergyDashboardAPI This is will need to be run on the same machine as the client app